Following

 I can tell that these were good people, or from what little I could see in terms of intuition.
 I don't know what this world has in store for me, I don't even know why Niall was there in the dream with me, why we were bundled up and abandoned, what that world with the Blue-Haired Woman or the Evil Eye was.
 But this is where I find myself.
 Carried by one, another, ever and onward learning what I can in the hope of seeing what comes of this life that I find myself in.
 I only wish I can do more rather than just take from other people.
 For now, it seems like my life are in the hands of these pilgrims and this Cassius.

 "Let us away!
-The sun's risen, we need to make distance before the sun falls yet again!"
+The sun is rising, we need to make distance before the sun falls yet again!"
 Shouts the Commander.
 "Cassius, do you know who is on foraging duty?"
 The Knight Commander asks looking down to us.
 Cassius rose with me still in his arms.

 Vesna however rises from her seat, Niall in her arms.
 "I will take over foraging.
 Have no fear."
 She insisted.

 "I am on pilgrimage, Master Reickart, not for some leisurely stroll.
 And I certainly know my way around a huckleberry and henbane.
-You've taken my money surely you can take my help."
-She reasons.
+You've taken my money, favors and supplies, surely you can take my help."
+She reasons with the Templar Commander visibly showing conflict in his mind before he raises a gauntleted armored finger in concern.

 "Very well."
 Knight Commander, Reickart concedes, shifting the reins of his horse from his one hand to both.
 "Just do not stray too far from the caravan and be sure to keep up with it.
 Turns out these were not just mere bandits but deserters from Lothar's army.
 So, these are well-trained, well-equipped highwaymen."
-He warns with finality before kicking his spurs to his horse to trot it onward down the road, looking to get the caravan into formation.
+He warns with finality before taking both hands onto the reigns and kicking his spurs to his horse to trot it onward down the road, looking to get the caravan into formation.

 "Are you sure you're up for this?"
-Cassius asks while I rest my head upon the man's chest with Niall holding his fingers to his mouth, numbing his lips around his digits.
+Cassius asks while Sebastian rest's his head upon the man's chest with Niall holding his fingers to his mouth, numbing his lips around his digits.

 "I much rather do this to stretch my legs."
 Vesna insisted fitting the gloves to her wrists.
 "Talking to the same weaving circle gets a bit dry, and if you knew a thing or about the gentry, it gets a bit too superficial for any proper lady's ears to withstand."
 She says before walking over to one of the caravan wagons.
 "If you really feel that obligated, we can take turns.
 Me today, you tomorrow?"
 She asks.

 "...Fine, but I'm not interested in making this a competition with you."
 Cassius remarks.
-"Save that for your lady-friends and your cronies."
+"Save that for your lady-friends and your handmaidens for when we get back."
 He says looking ages older than he was previously, almost as if Vesna was notorious for her predisposition for sportsmanship.

 "What fun is there without a bit of an edge in our daily lives?"
 Vesna reasons digging into the wagon and dragging out a satchel belt, strapped with a provisioned dagger for bladework, perhaps even self-defense and a burlap sack.
 "But fine.
 Dinner at dusk then?"
 She asks.